jrybarczyk/levi/Readme.md

 **Authors:** José R. Pilan, Isabelle M. da Silva, Agnes A. S. Takeda, Jose L. Rybarczyk-Filho **Maintainer:** José L. Rybarczyk-Filho

+## Summary
+The integration of biological data emerges as a powerful tool for extracting information capable 9 of describing the biological system in greater detail.
+The use of transcriptomic data has become 10 ubiquitous among researchers in addressing various biological questions.
+In the past decade, we 11 have witnessed the integration of biological network analysis to enrich and complement these 12 responses.
+This study proposes the synergistic integration of transcriptomic data and networks, 13 adopting an approach analogous to the Heatmap technique.
+The Landscape Expression 14 Visualization Interface (LEVI) is an open-source package developed for the R environment, 15 aiming to provide an enhanced visualization of gene expression projection onto a biological 16 network.

 ## Installation
 `levi` is accessible on the bioconductor.org platform.